 The main advantage of rooting your device is simply being able to remove unwanted, unneeded, factory installed apps and system files that waste valuable storage space and consume battery power, although it's not only limited to this.
 You can also get access to controlling status lights, rebooting, and even touch input calibrations.
 On top of this, there is also the option to force newer versions of the Android operating system on your device if Google and your manufacturer no longer officially support your current model.

-You may also be interested in: How to Install APK Files on your Phone.
+You may also be interested in knowing: How to Install APK Files on your Phone.

 Rooting can be quite a complicated and daunting challenge depending on the brand and model of your phone, as well as the type of rooting method you wish to use.
 Thankfully, there are options available that make rooting your phone super simple and quite safe, the one we will be using for this guide is called KingRoot and it sports an enormous list of compatible devices.